matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 proposal are "admin" and "security."
 Admins are a catchall user for any queries, where security is intended for sensitive requests.

-`admins` is optional, but reccomended.
+`admins` is optional, but recommended.

 `support_page` is a optional property to specify a affiliated page of the homserver to give users help specific to their installation.